| Athens, the capital of Greece is the city of the Olympic Idea, the city of

 his pupils had charge of general constructional supervision and of the

-decorative carvings.
+carvings.
 It was the first time that a peripheral temple in the Doric

 style was decorated all round with a sculptured frieze 160 meters long,